-In southern Idaho, only 184 acres of defoliation was observed in 2022, compared to 3,300 acres recorded in aerial surveys in 2021.
-This defoliation was recorded in the Owyhee mountains surrounding Silver City on mostly Bureau of Land Management and private lands.
 The large outbreak that occurred in southern Idaho from 2017 - 2019, primarily around Cascade, crashed in 2020.
-Although additional DFTM activity has not been observed in the Cascade area, the area is currently experiencing an increase in tree mortality due to bark beetles as a result of prior defoliation.
+Although additional DFTM activity has not been observed in the Cascade area, the area has experienced an increase in tree mortality due to bark beetles as a result of prior defoliation.
+Fortunately, Douglas-fir beetle activity in the area seems to be dying down for 2024.